 Logo

-The pattern on the lid of our Bride's Box is derived from pen and brush drawings attributed to Sussel - Washington Artist, Berks Co., PA, circa 1771-1780
+The pattern on the lid is derived from pen and brush drawings attributed to Sussel – Washington Artist, Berks Co., circa 1771-1780 (original in the Philadelphia Museum of Art).

 The sides have floral motifs typical of bent wood and toleware decoration.
-Size is 8 x 11 inches and 5 inches deep; this is a quality birch plywood bent wood box Amish-made by Shady Willow Crafts, near Intercourse, PA.
+Size is 7 1/2 x 11 inches and 4 1/2 inches deep.
+This quality birch veneer box is locally made by Shady Willow Crafts in Gordonville, PA.

 (Shipping & Handling not included)